Honey (Samia album): Conception

 During her interview with BrooklynVegan, when asked about her album, Samia said that: "This record is about learning to see the love around you" and also stated that "Sometimes the only thing I can be certain of is the way it feels.
 Even when I zoom all the way out, the little things matter the most.
 I was trying to imagine looking back at the end of life and what I'd have to say about it right now.
 This is a little bit of it.
 Telling stories, making amends, trying to show people I love them.
 It's a community record."

 Singles

 "Kill Her Freak Out" was released as the album's lead single on September 27, 2022.
-Music video for the single was released on the same day.
-"Mad at Me" was released on November 1, 2022 as the second single from the album.
-"Pink Balloon" and "Sea Lions" were released as a double single on December 6, 2022 as the album's third and fifth track, respectively.
-Another double single "Breathing Song" and "Honey" was released three days before the album.
+The single was accompanied by a music video, starring Lucas Hedges, released on the same day.
+"Mad at Me" was released on November 1, 2022, as the second single from the album.
+"Pink Balloon" and "Sea Lions" were released as a double single on December 6, 2022.
+Another double single, "Breathing Song" and "Honey", was released January 24th, 2023.

+Style

+The album has been called pop and indie rock.